|

 underlying lung tissue.
 The vibration created by percussion penetrates

 the lung to a depth of about 5-7 cm below the chest wall.
+To perform chest percussion, the middle finger of the

 left hand is placed firmly on the area to be percussed.
 The back of it